robotics-erlangen/framework/COMPILE.md

 ### Building V8 (optional, needed for Javascript support)
 Note, that this is **not required** for the simulator.

+It is also possible to specify for cmake to download a precompiled V8 version, but it might not support all operating systems or distributions.

 To build V8, `git` and `python2` are required to be executable commands.
 The package names are